NewJeans' Minji becomes Chanel's newest global ambassador

 Chanel names NewJeans’ Minji as its brand ambassador

 NewJeans shared glimpses of Minji’s grand collaboration with Chanel on Instagram.
 Minji is seen dressed in the brand’s exclusive jacket and hat.
 In addition, Chanel Beauty products accentuate her look.
 Chanel is expected to make an official announcement soon, so stay tuned for the latest updates.
-As for us, we can’t wait to get our hands on Minji’s upcoming launches with the brand!
-As for us, we can’t wait to get our hands on Minji’s upcoming launches with the brand!
+As for us, we can’t wait to get our hands on Minji’s upcoming launches with the brand.

 NewJeans’ lucrative deals with luxury houses